 Finance charges can be listed in several places on your monthly credit card billing statement.
-On the first page of your billing statement, you'll see an account summary listing your balance, payments, credits, purchases, and the finance charge, which may also be referred to as an "interest charge."
+On the first page of your billing statement, you'll see an account summary listing your balance, payments, credits, purchases, and any finance charges, which may also be referred to as an "interest charge."

 In the breakout of transactions made on your account during the billing cycle, you'll see a line item for your finance charge and the date the finance charge was assessed.

-In a separate section that breaks down your interest charges, you'll see a break down of your finance charges by the type of balances you're carrying.
+In a separate section that breaks down your interest charges, you'll see a list of your finance charges by the type of balances you're carrying.
 For example, if you have a purchase balance and a transfer balance, you'll see details of the finance charges for each.
 This is because these balances often have different interest rates and grace periods.

 How to Pay Off a Finance Charge

-Making your minimum credit card payment, which is printed on the first page of your credit card billing statement, is usually enough to cover your finance charge plus a small percentage of the balance.
-However, if you're only paying the minimum payment, your balance will shrink by only a small amount each month since so much of the payment goes toward paying interest.
+Making your minimum credit card payment (the one typically printed on the first page of your credit card billing statement), is usually enough to cover your finance charge plus a small percentage of the balance.
+However, if you're only paying the minimum payment, your balance will shrink by only a small amount each month since so much of the payment goes toward paying the interest.
 You'll need to increase your minimum payment substantially if you want to pay off your balance faster.

 If, for some reason, your minimum payment is less than your finance charge, paying the minimum will result in a bigger, not smaller, balance.

 Since your finance charge is based on your interest rate and credit card balance, you'll pay higher finance charges as these amounts grow.

-You can reduce the amount of interest you pay by paying off your balance faster, requesting a lower interest rate, or by moving your balance to a credit card with a lower interest rate.
+You can reduce the amount of interest you pay by reducing your balance, requesting a lower interest rate, or moving your balance to a credit card with a lower interest rate.